Reconciliation in NetSuite: The 10-Minute Guide

 - Click Save when finished.

 - If you have multiple rules, you can drag and drop each rule to determine the order.

-However, if you are using NetSuite without any additional SuiteApps, you’ll likely be doing the bulk of reconciliation work manually.
-To get started, let’s look at how you can set up accounts for reconciliation and how to reconcile bank and credit card statements.
+However, if you use NetSuite without additional SuiteApps, you'll likely do the bulk of reconciliation work manually.
+To get started, let's look at how you can set up accounts for reconciliation and how to reconcile bank and credit card statements.

 4 Steps to Setting Up Account Reconciliation